Stopping child sexual abuse starts in Texas.

 Unfortunately, abused children aren’t completely wrong in their assumptions.
 Adults such as teachers, doctors, coaches, and faith leaders often lack the knowledge to recognize signs of abuse.
 They may not know how to readily address such abuse when it is reported to them.
 We can change this.

-70% of girls who experienced sexual abuse or sexual assault during childhood, 70% of the incidents were at the hands of another child or teen, usually a male.
+70% of girls who experienced sexual abuse or sexual assault during childhood were victimized by another child or teen, usually a male.

 98% of children who received specialized treatment for problematic sexual behavior had not re-engaged in the behavior within 10 years of completing treatment.